DafetiteOgaga/custom_commands/README.md

 ## Fixes
+   - minor bug fixes made to setScript, cloneRepo and createRepo commands
    - every prompt that require single character as response are now auto executing soon as the character is provided
    - you don't have to enter your information twice anymore when running createRepo and/or cloneRepo anymore in the same session
    - "Next" and "Previous" choices no longer reinstall the previous command and clears off the screen, any information belonging to the previous command